smaakage85/recorder/README.md

 data_new <- iris[-trn_idx, ]
 ```

-Record statistics and meta data of training data.
+Record statistics and meta data of the training data with `record()`.

 ``` r
 tape <- record(data_training)